-Solutions Review’s listing of the best data management software is an annual sneak peak of the solution providers included in our Buyer’s Guide and Solutions Directory.
+Solutions Review’s listing of the best data management software is an annual sneak peek of the solution providers included in our Data Management Buyer’s Guide and Solutions Directory.
 Information was gathered via online materials and reports, conversations with vendor representatives, and examinations of product demonstrations and free trials.

 The editors at Solutions Review have developed this resource to assist buyers in search of the best data management software to fit the needs of their organization.
 Choosing the right vendor and solution can be a complicated process — one that requires in-depth research and often comes down to more than just the solution and its technical capabilities.
 To make your search a little easier, we’ve profiled the best data management software providers all in one place.
 We’ve also included platform and product line names and introductory software tutorials straight from the source so you can see each solution in action.

 The Best Data Management Software

 Description: 1010data provides integrated capabilities for database management and data analytics.
 The company’s flagship product, 1010edge, also features data modeling and visualization, reporting, and application development.
 1010 brings disparate data together to provide a granular view, and the solution scales to any size.
 In addition, the tool’s columnar data storage capabilities present data in an orderly fashion.

 Amazon Web Services